Dead No More: The Clone Conspiracy: The Amazing Spider-Man

-Prior to Kaine's return to his Earth, it was revealed that Kaine's human body emerged from the Other's corpse similar to Peter's in the "Changes" storyline.
-After returning to the Great Web thanks to the Master Weaver (Karn), Kaine discovers that he is dying from a zombie-like Carrion virus that is a side-effect of Warren's cloning process, and is not allowed to go back to his Earth to avoid anyone catching it.
-Karn shows Kaine a number of realities with zombie apocalypses caused by this disease and Kaine decides to visit these realities to find a possible way to stop it as he would be immune to the attacks.
-He tries to keep himself hidden from Karn's Web Warriors while researching it, but is caught by Spider-Woman of Earth-65 who assists him in going to other worlds and trying to find research to stop the Carrion virus.
-Kaine discovers that all the downfalls of these realities was caused by Parker Industries teaming up with New U Technologies to spread Warren's technology which made the Carrion virus widespread.
+Prior to Kaine's return to his Earth, it is revealed that Kaine's human body emerged from the Other's corpse similar to Peter's in the "Changes" storyline.
+After returning to the Great Web thanks to the Master Weaver, Kaine discovers that he is dying from a zombie-like Carrion virus that is a side-effect of Warren's cloning process, and is not allowed to go back to his Earth to avoid anyone catching it.
+Karn shows Kaine a number of realities with zombie apocalypses caused by this disease.
+Kaine and the Spider-Woman visit these realities to find a possible way to stop the pandemic.
+Kaine discovers that the cause of the pandemic in all the realities is caused by Parker Industries teaming up with New U Technologies to spread Warren's technology.
 In one of the realities, they manage to steal research from Peter and Warren before battling that reality's Kaine who dies from the Carrion virus during their fight.
-They take the alternate Kaine's corpse to the Great Web to study it learning that Kaine himself is not contagious.
-Karn reveals that the events Kaine encountered in the other realities is starting to happen in Kaine's own reality.
-Since it is in the early process and Peter has not formed a full partnership with Warren yet, they still have a chance to stop it from happening.
-Their plan is to infiltrate New U Technologies and have Spider-Woman of Earth-65 replace the Gwen Stacy of Earth-616 to find out more about New U Technologies.
-While Spider-Woman of Earth-65 changes her looks, Kaine reveals to Karn that his research on his deceased counterpart led him to discover when he is going to die and he has very limited time.
-He kept it a secret from Spider-Woman of Earth-65 to make sure saving the Earth-616 reality is their top priority.
+After studying the corpse they determine Kaine is not contagious.
+Karn reveals the events Kaine encountered in the other realities are about to happen in Kaine's own reality.
+Since Peter has not yet formed a partnership with Warren, they have a chance to stop the pandemic.
+They plan to infiltrate New U Technologies and have Spider-Woman replace the Gwen Stacy of Earth-616 to find out more about New U Technologies.
+While Spider-Woman changes her looks, Kaine reveals to Karn that his research on his deceased counterpart reveal he only has a short time to live.
+He keeps this from Spider-Woman to make sure saving the Earth-616 reality is their top priority.